Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Experiments

 \subsection{Dataset and Metric}

-We evaluate the performance of \name{} on the SemanticKITTI~\cite{SemanticKITTI} dataset, which offers dense semantic scene completion annotations for 22 urban driving sequences from the KITTI Odometry Benchmark.
-The SemanticKITTI dataset voxelizes the point clouds and labels the whole scene measuring $51.2m\times51.2m\times64m$ with voxel grids of $256\times256\times32$, which encompass 20 semantic classes, including the ``empty'' class.
-SemanticKITTI provides both RGB images with a shape of $1220\times370$ and LiDAR sweeps as inputs while consisting of 10 sequences for training, 1 sequence for validation, and 11 sequences for testing.
-For our camera-based approach, we exclusively adopt RGB images as input, and mainly report the intersection over union (IoU) and mean IoU (mIoU) metrics for occupied voxel grids and voxel-wise semantic predictions respectively.
+The evaluation is performed on SemanticKITTI~\cite{SemanticKITTI} and SSCBench-KITTI-360~\cite{SSCBench} datasets, both providing densely annotated urban driving scene sequences, 22 and 9 respectively, from the KITTI Odometry Benchmark~\cite{KITTI}.
+These datasets voxelize the point clouds and label the entire scene measuring $51.2m\times51.2m\times64m$, with voxel grids of $256\times256\times32$ and voxel size of 0.2m.
+SemanticKITTI comprises 10 sequences for training, 1 sequence for validation, and 11 sequences for testing.
+It furnishes RGB images with shapes of $1226 \times 370$ as inputs and encompasses 20 semantic classes.
+SSCBench-KITTI-360 provides 7 sequences for training, 1 sequence for validation, and 1 sequence for testing, with 19 semantic classes, where RGB images have a resolution of $1408 \times 376$ as inputs.
+For our camera-based approach, we exclusively adopt RGB images as input, and report the intersection over union (IoU) and mean IoU (mIoU) metrics for occupied voxel grids and voxel-wise semantic predictions respectively, aligned with standard practices.